 “Then what do you say we get out of this tree and see what we can do about getting you out of these woods?”

 They climbed down taking their time not to miss a branch and crash to the ground.
-The adrenaline started to wear off and his scratched face began to throb and itch.
+His scratched face throbbed and itched in absence of the adrenalin.

 His feet had barely touched the ground before he heard the hollow clang of a bell in the distance.
-At this point he would have ignored his curiosity and made his way towards the road but the sound unfortunately came from the road’s direction.
+At this point he would have ignored his curiosity and made his way towards the road but the sound unfortunately came from the road.
 The woods had depleted him physically and emotionally and the sound of yet another approaching phantom drained him further.
 He felt if he were a few years older the night would have done his heart in as it had poor Tom Pipken’s.
 As a result, he did not run.
-He had no desire to go deeper into the woods and even less to go back to the beach that would remind him of all the deaths he had witnessed.
-He thus decided to slump down behind a tree and wait for the bells to pass.
-It was a risky play.
-He didn’t know what drew near, but for some reason, the clanging of loud bells did not stir within him the same dread he had often experienced through out the night.
-He would let the specter pass and once out of earshot he would make his escape before more ghosts reappeared.
+He had no desire to go deeper into the woods and even less to return to the beach and its dreadful occurrences.
+He thus decided to slump behind a tree and wait for the bells to pass.
+His decision carried risk.
+He didn’t know what drew near, but for some reason, the clanging of loud bells did not stir within him the same dread he had often experienced throughout the night.
+He would let the specter pass and once out of earshot, make his escape before more ghosts surfaced.

 “I’ve heard that noise before,” Victoria said.
-“It comes from cow bells.”
+“Those are cowbells.”

 “Cowbells?
-There are cows that come through here?”
+Cows come through here?”
 He then remembered Doris making mention of it.